Innim/dart-lint/README.md

 ### Exclude from analysis

-You can exculde some files from analysis - see [Excluding code from analysis](https://dart.dev/guides/language/analysis-options#excluding-files).
+You can exclude some files from analysis - see [Excluding code from analysis](https://dart.dev/guides/language/analysis-options#excluding-files).

 By default all generated code (files with `.g.dart` suffix) will be excluded with this analysis settings.